-24.2e Multi-Base Game Elements and Targeting
+24.2e Multi-Base Characters and Targeting

-When drawing a line of fire to a multi-base game element, the source can choose to target any one square occupied by the multi-base game element.
-Other squares of the same multi-base game element do not block this line of fire.
+When drawing a line of fire to a multi-base character, the source can choose to target any one square occupied by the multi-base character.
+Other squares of the same multi-base character do not block this line of fire.